nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_collections.md

 is incremented between elements.
 Regardless of the object type provided by the second function, {@link Object#toString()} is used to get the value to add to the list.

-To create Lists of any type of object simply use {@link List} with an specific value mapping function.
+To create Lists of any type of object simply use {@link List} with a specific value mapping function.

 - long -> StringList(function.LongToIntFunction: sizeFunc, function.LongFunction&lt;Object&gt;: valueFunc)